What is Day for Change?

 Whenever or wherever disaster strikes, UNICEF responds rapidly to deliver life-saving food, medicine and water so children in danger get the help they need.

 The official Day for Change date is Friday 6 February 2015, but you can hold yours anytime that suits you during the academic year.

 How do I take part in Day for Change?

 Taking part is simple!
-With the help of our free resources, all you and your students need to do is take a day to think about children around the world who are caught up in emergencies and take action by raising some money.
-Your fundraising efforts will make a huge difference to the most vulnerable children around the world.
+With the help of our free resources, all you and your students need to do is take a day to think about children around the world who are caught up in emergencies and take action by raising donations.
+Your fundraising efforts and donations will make a huge difference to the most vulnerable children around the world.

 What will I receive?

 Once you've registered, you'll receive everything you need to organise the day.
-This includes, posters, case studies and handy hints and tips.
+This includes, posters, case studies and handy hints and tips for fundraising.
 You will also have access to download lesson and assembly plans.
 Everything will be sent to in the post and available online from September 2014.

 How do I register?

 You can register for Day for Change 2015 by filling in our short online registration form.